 Over the past couple of years I have seen hundreds of ideas for sunburst mirrors and they continue to pop up.
 When you look at how much it costs to buy a sunburst mirror, looking a inexpensive ways to make your own is the way to go.

 Summer is almost here, and what better way to spend time outdoors than relaxing in a swing bed.
-This swing bed is made from reclaimed timber pallets, but you can make out of any reclaimed timber - or even make one from scratch using PAR pine from your local Builders Warehouse.
+This swing bed is made from reclaimed timber pallets, but you can make out of any reclaimed timber - or even make one from scratch using PAR pine.

 This rope tyre ottoman project has been round the block a few times but the end results are definitely improving.
-When I first saw this tyre wrapped with rope to make an ottoman, it definitely didn't look as good as some of the finished projects below.
-But these rope tyre ottomans, or even the rope tyre table would definitely look good in a lounge.
+This rope tyre ottoman, or even the rope tyre table, would definitely look good in a lounge.

 Add a fresh welcome to your home and brighten up for spring with this aromatic lemon wreath made from recycled toilet roll tubes.